collapsed-stacks/startups/questions/5453/online-handicraft-business-in-uk.md

 - tagged: `united-kingdom`, `e-commerce`
 - score: 2

-<p>I am an entrepreneur from Pakistan and I'm recently opening an online store which will sell all kinds of handicrafts from south asia specially Pakistan.</p>
+I am an entrepreneur from Pakistan and I'm recently opening an online store which will sell all kinds of handicrafts from south asia specially Pakistan.

-<p>I need to find what what is the buying needs for South Asian handicrafts and clothing in UK and surrounding places.
-Is it worthwhile to market this kind of business in UK?</p>
+I need to find what what is the buying needs for South Asian handicrafts and clothing in UK and surrounding places.
+Is it worthwhile to market this kind of business in UK?

-<p>Your suggestions and ideas will help be make a better decision</p>
+Your suggestions and ideas will help be make a better decision

-<p>Thank you</p>
+Thank you

 ## No Answers